kracr/owl2bench/README.md

 <a name="code"></a>
 ## 6.2.
 Using Source Code :

-We are also providing the java code for ABox generation.
+We are also providing the code for ABox generation.
 User can download the project repository OWL2Bench.
 Extract it and save it in a folder.
 Open command line and change to the directory that contains the pom.xml of the project.
 Execute the maven command:

 mvn compile